Skip to content

 Follow these steps to successfully start advertising your snow removal business:

-1. Define your audience: Figure out whether you’re advertising to, whether it’s residential homeowners, commercial properties, or both.
-Also consider characteristics of your audience—how old are they, where do they work, how much do they earn?
-Are they proud gardeners or more practical and safety conscious?
-The more specific you can get with who your customers are, the more effectively you can use ad targeting and write ads that speak to their needs and interests.
+Figure out whether you’re advertising to, whether it’s residential homeowners, commercial properties, or both.
+Also consider characteristics of your audience—how old they are, where they work, and how much they earn.
+Are they proud gardeners or more practical and safety-conscious?
+The more specific you can get with who your customers are, the more effectively you can use ad targeting and write ads that speak to their needs.

-2. Work out what customers get most from using your services: Why should customers choose your business?
-Do you offer a guaranteed response time, around-the-clock services, fixed seasonal rates, or liability coverage?
+Why should customers choose your business?
+Do you offer a guaranteed response time, around-the-clock services, or liability coverage?
 Always add as many benefits as you can to your ads to get more people interested in your services.

-4. Design your snow removal ads: With the above in mind, design your snow removal ads using a template, or hire a professional to design them for you.
-Make sure your snow removal ads include your branding, the services you offer, the main benefits of using your services, and your contact information.
+With the above in mind, use a template or hire a professional to design your ads for you.
+Make sure the ads include your branding, the services you offer, the main benefits of using your services, and your contact information.

-CAC x desired number of new customers = monthly ad budget6.
-Track your performance: Tracking your ad campaigns performance and results will help you to see if you’re hitting your goals—showing you which ads work the best for your business.
+Tracking the results of your ad campaigns will help you see if you’re hitting your goals.
+It shows you which ads work the best for your business.

 Start by investing a small amount into two or three different advertising channels and monitor their performance to see which performs best, then update your budget as you go.
 Before you know it, you’ll have a full roster of clients just in time for the snow removal season.